 If another party contributed to your work-related accident, you can file a personal injury lawsuit against them.
 These parties may include:

 - Another employee who contributed to the cause of the accident

-- A manufacturer for faulty equipment and machinery
+- A manufacturer of faulty equipment or machinery

-- A maintenance company for faulty equipment and machinery
+- A maintenance company for faulty equipment or machinery

 - A government entity